RNA-FRETools/MASH-FRET/docs/video-processing/panels/area-visualization.md

 [Zoom tool](#zoom-tool) and
 [Create trace tool](#create-trace-tool) respectively.

-Any graphics in MASH-FRET can be exported to an image file by left-clicking on the axes and selecting `Export graph`.
+Any graphics in MASH-FRET can be exported to an image file by right-clicking on the axes and selecting `Export graph`.

 ---